UHDanke/gd_docs/suggestions/suggestions.md

 ## "Dynamic Reordering" Extra Object Option for triggers

 With this option, if the trigger is moved by a move trigger and spawned, the game will use the trigger's current position instead of its load position.

+## ItemID persist between attempts

+Option for Item IDs to persist between attempts.
+Can be cleared from the level options menu.

 # Area Triggers